PlagueHO/game-master-copilot/README.md

 - `AZURE_CLIENT_ID`: The Application (Client) ID of the Service Principal used to authenticate to Azure.
 This is generated as part of configuring Workload Identity Federation.
 - `AZURE_TENANT_ID`: The Tenant ID of the Service Principal used to authenticate to Azure.
 - `AZURE_SUBSCRIPTION_ID`: The Subscription ID of the Azure Subscription to deploy to.

-- `AZUREAD_DOMAIN`: The domain name of the Azure AD tenant the application will use as an authentication source.
-- `AZUREAD_TENANT_ID`: The Tenant ID of the Azure AD tenant the application will use as an authentication source.
-- `AZUREAD_CLIENT_ID`: The client ID of the Azure AD Application that has been created in the Azure AD tenant to be used as an authentication source.
+### Using Entra ID (Customer) as an Authentication Source

-- `AZUREAD_CLIENTSECRET`: The client secret of the Azure AD Application that has been created in the Azure AD tenant to be used as an authentication source.
+- `ENTRAID_CLIENT_SECRET`: The client secret of the Entra ID application registration that has been created in the Entra ID tenant to be used as an authentication source.

 These values should be kept secret and care taken to ensure they are not shared with anyone.
 Your secrets should look like this: